 The Degreed feed includes system-generated recommendations from any source, in a variety of formats including articles, videos, books, and courses.
 You’ll see content that has been recommended by peers and managers, popular items from your network, roles you are following, content from pathways you’re enrolled in, and items you’ve saved for later.

+The learning feed gets smarter the more you interact with it.
 Users can continue to personalize and influence the recommendations by using features in Degreed such as:

 - Adding your learning interests and career goals to your Degreed profile.